 Banks meet domestic demand for foreign currency and foreign demand for the domestic currency on the foreign exchange market.
 Authorised exchange offices, whose operation is regulated by the Croatian National Bank and supervised by the Foreign Exchange Inspectorate of the Ministry of Finance, are also active participants in this market.
 Authorised exchange offices may only trade in foreign cash and checks and only with natural persons, while banks may also trade in foreign currency (foreign currency demand deposits) and with legal persons.
 The banks, the government and international institutions may trade in foreign currency with the CNB, directly or through the so-called foreign exchange auctions, used by the CNB to regulate the exchange rate of the Croatian kuna.

-For the purpose of implementing the established monetary and foreign exchange policies, the Croatian National Bank may issue its own securities denominated in domestic or foreign currency and may enter into agreements on purchasing, selling and exchanging securities and other readily marketable financial instruments.
-In this way, the Croatian National Bank becomes a participant in the money and foreign exchange market, when necessary, and influences the liquidity in the domestic financial market.
-In view of the openness and a high level of euroisation of the Croatian economy, the maintenance of relative exchange rate stability is the CNB's key tool in the maintenance of overall macroeconomic stability.
-Consequently, the central bank strives to prevent excessive fluctuations in the nominal exchange rate both directly, by means of foreign exchange market interventions, and indirectly, by influencing bank behaviour through administrative and prudential measures.
+To ensure more efficient implementation of the monetary and foreign exchange policies, the CNB may issue securities in its name, denominated in the domestic or foreign currencies, and enter into agreements in the financial markets on purchasing, selling and swapping securities and other easily marketable financial instruments.
+In this way, the central bank becomes a participant in the money and foreign exchange market and when necessary, influences the liquidity in the domestic financial market.
+In view of the openness and a high level of euroisation of the Croatian economy, the maintenance of a relative exchange rate stability is the key tool used by the CNB to maintain the overall macroeconomic stability in the Republic of Croatia.
+Consequently, the central bank strives to keep fluctuations in the nominal exchange rate of the kuna against the euro under control, both directly, by means of foreign exchange market interventions, and indirectly, by means of administrative and prudential measures.